neulwing/Kozakura35/README.md

 - Make a build video showing the full process and sound-test.
 Upload to Youtube.
 - Buy a **reliable** 3D printer.
 - Write a "Lessons learned" article documenting the information that I struggled to find in my research.
 This could pave the way for newcomers in the keyboard design space.

+## Notes
+- Use USB-C breakout board to reduce the thickness of the case further.
+(Adafruit USB C Breakout Board - Downstream Connection)